The Best Things To Do In London And How To Get There

-For those of you who look for Things To Do in london that are related to shopping, different markets will be the highlight of your visit.
+For those of you who look for Things To Do in London that are related to shopping, different markets will be the highlight of your visit.
 Are you looking for authentic, local food?
 Check out the Borough Market and sample its gastronomic delights, or eat at one of the restaurants nearby.
 If you’re more in the mood for some department store shopping, Liberty is a great place.
 Alternatively, go hunting for some cool antiques at Portobello Road Market.

 If your trip to London has more of an educational character, visit some of the cultural hotspots of the city.
 From attending the reconstruction of Shakespeare’s Globe to learning about the Tower of London, you’ll have plenty to do.
 We’d also recommend enjoying contemporary art at the Tate Modern on the South Bank, as well as visiting the Southbank Center.

-Getting to London by Train from Paris, Amsterdam, and Berlin
+Getting to London by train from Paris, Amsterdam, and Berlin

-You can reach London from Paris, Amsterdam, and Berlin easily via Eurostar, Intercity and Thalys trains.
+You can reach London from Paris, Amsterdam, and Berlin easily via Eurostar, Intercity, and Thalys trains.
 Some of the starting destinations will have a more natural way of reaching London than others.
 For example, you can board a Eurostar high-speed direct train to London from Paris, and be there in a little over two and a half hours.

-When it comes to traveling to London from Amsterdam and Berlin, From Amsterdam, you can take the Eurostar direct or another good option would to first get to Brussels via Thalys and then board Eurostar in Brussels to London.
+When it comes to traveling to London from Amsterdam and Berlin, From Amsterdam, you can take the Eurostar direct or another good option would be to first get to Brussels via Thalys and then board Eurostar in Brussels to London.
 The journey takes about four hours that way and is the fastest way to reach London from Amsterdam by train.

 Ready to Get to London?